-Opel was until recently General Motors' main car-making subsidiary in continental Europe, and the group's largest division outside North America.
-It operates in the UK under the name Vauxhall with a virtually identical model range.
-The business has been plagued by problems for two decades.
-Opel is currently the weakest of Germany's five heritage brands, sitting behind Volkswagen, Mercedes, BMW and Audi, and repeated attempts to turn performance around have so far failed to deliver lasting results.
+Now a division of French Group PSA, Opel was previously General Motors' main car-making subsidiary in continental Europe.
+For decades it was the American group's largest division outside its domestic heartland, but for at least the past 20 years, the business has been plagued by problems.
+Opel is the weakest by far of Germany's five heritage automobile brands, sitting behind Volkswagen, Mercedes, BMW and Audi, and repeated attempts to turn performance around have so far failed to deliver lasting results.
 The global economic crisis of 2008 came close to forcing GM to cut loose its ailing subsidiary altogether.
-As GM itself struggled on the brink of bankruptcy, Opel too faced collapse unless it received emergency funding from national governments in the various European markets in which it operates.
+With GM itself struggling on the brink of bankruptcy, Opel too faced collapse unless it received emergency funding.
 A draft deal was agreed to sell majority control of the business to Russian and Canadian investors.
 Yet after months of drawn-out negotiations, that plan was abruptly cancelled by GM's board just days before signature.
 Instead GM vowed to keep hold of the business, with the hope of achieving a slow but steady recovery.
-However, years later, only a minimal turnaround had materialised.
-In a dramatic new turn of events, GM agreed in 2017 to sell Opel to rival PSA of France for a rock-bottom €2.2bn.
+Years later, though, only a minimal turnaround had materialised.
+In a dramatic new turn of events, GM agreed in 2017 to pull out of Europe entirely, selling Opel and its British subsidiary Vauxhall to rival PSA for a rock-bottom €2.2bn.
+Michael Lohscheller, formerly Opel's CFO, was elevated to CEO in 2017 following completion of the sale.
+Because of the change of ownership, full year sales and volumes figures for the group were not published for 2017.
+In 2016, Opel and Vauxhall reported a combined loss of $257m on revenues of $18.7bn.
+In 2017, the Opel brand was the #24 auto brand by global volumes, with sales of 1.09m vehicles, down 6% on the year before.
+In Germany, its biggest market, it sold almost 244k vehicles, ranking 6th behind its countrymates and Ford.

 Which agencies handle advertising for Opel?
 Find out more from the Account Assignments database.